adityaxavier/storagefancontrol/README.md

 environment (at home) where noise matters.

-The hard drive temperature is monitored through either SMART or the MegaCLI tool used by LSI-based HBA controllers.
+The hard drive temperature is monitored through either SMART or the MegaCLI tool used by LSI-based HBA controllers or HDPARM -H (Meant for HGST HDDs).

 Fan speed is governed by PWM fan controls and sensors as supported by Linux under /sys/class/hwmon, such as /sys/class/hwmon/hwmon2/device/pwm2.